 Our Solutions: Consultancy

-Our dedicated safety consultants have years of industry experience and can apply multiple techniques across a range of industries and businesses.
-We have undertaken studies across the full range of the processing industries (chemicals, pharmaceuticals, explosives, food & hygiene, waste, onshore oil & gas, etc) and processing operations (chemical reaction technology, storage and transfer systems, incineration systems etc).
-Our team of experts are committed to helping you ensure and maintain compliance without the exorbitant fees and delay to your operations.
+Our dedicated process safety specialists have years of industry experience and can apply NEIRA risk assessments across a range of industries and businesses.
+Whether it’s a new design or a review of existing processes, our team of specialist consultants are committed to helping you ensure and maintain compliance without the exorbitant fees and delay to your operations.

-and the environment safe.
+Protect business, people, workplace and the environment from potentially unsafe equipment in hazardous zones.
 Learn more about how we can assist you today.